TabbyML/tabby/website/docs/references/models-http-api/openai.md

 [model.chat.http]
 kind = "openai/chat"
 model_name = "gpt-3.5-turbo"  # Please make sure to use a chat model, such as gpt-4o
-api_endpoint = "https://api.openai.com/v1"   # do NOT append the `/chat/completions` suffix
+api_endpoint = "https://api.openai.com/v1"   # DO NOT append the `/chat/completions` suffix
 api_key = "secret-api-key"

 # Completion model
 [model.completion.http]
 kind = "openai/completion"
 model_name = "gpt-3.5-turbo-instruct"   # Please make sure to use a completion model, such as gpt-3.5-turbo-instruct
-api_endpoint = "https://api.openai.com/v1"   # do NOT append the `/completions` suffix
+api_endpoint = "https://api.openai.com/v1"   # DO NOT append the `/completions` suffix
 api_key = "secret-api-key"

 # Embedding model
 [model.embedding.http]
 kind = "openai/embedding"
 model_name = "text-embedding-3-small"   # Please make sure to use a embedding model, such as text-embedding-3-small
-api_endpoint = "https://api.openai.com/v1"  # do NOT append the `/embeddings` suffix
+api_endpoint = "https://api.openai.com/v1"  # DO NOT append the `/embeddings` suffix
 api_key = "secret-api-key"
 ```